 For several years, companies have used virtual private networks as a way to make secure connections.
-While VPNs will continue to be in use for some time, many IT departments are realizing that VPN alternatives are necessary to provide the secure remote control needed for companies to have adequate privacy and safety.
+While VPNs will continue to be in use for some time, many IT departments are realizing that VPN alternatives are necessary to provide the secure remote control needed for companies to have adequate privacy and safety in 2022.

 What Is a Virtual Private Network?

 You can imagine a VPN as an encrypted extension of your local area network.
 Before the internet, businesses connected their computers through hard Ethernet connections.
 Everyone could communicate safely through the network because there was no way to connect outside the network.
 The only way to steal data was when bad actors were physically present at a network computer.
 Even remote desktop connections involved computers on the same network.

 This all changed with the internet.
 Businesses quickly realized the benefits of reaching outside the local network.
 The internet revolutionized communication and commerce.
 At the same time, it put the local network at risk from outside forces.
 If hackers could get beyond a firewall, they could breach company servers and access data.

 A VPN creates an encrypted tunnel through the public internet.
 Normally, there is at least a double encryption process.
 The software encrypts the original data and then wraps it in an encrypted data packet.
 If all the proper login credentials are in place, remote employees or clients in need of access can make a secure connection to the hosts local network.